m-ab-s/aom/README.md

     # This does not require a bash shell; Command Prompt (cmd.exe) is fine.
     # This assumes the build host is a Windows x64 computer.

+    # To create a Visual Studio 2022 solution for the x64 target:
+    $ cmake path/to/aom -G "Visual Studio 17 2022"

+    # To create a Visual Studio 2022 solution for the 32-bit x86 target:
+    $ cmake path/to/aom -G "Visual Studio 17 2022" -A Win32

-    # To build with Visual Studio 2019 for the x64 target:
+    # To create a Visual Studio 2019 solution for the x64 target:
     $ cmake path/to/aom -G "Visual Studio 16 2019"
-    $ cmake --build .

-    # To build with Visual Studio 2019 for the 32-bit x86 target:
+    # To create a Visual Studio 2019 solution for the 32-bit x86 target:
     $ cmake path/to/aom -G "Visual Studio 16 2019" -A Win32

+    # To build the solution:
     $ cmake --build .
 ~~~